 Illicit trade and associated criminal activities are estimated to account for between 8 and 15 per cent of global GDP (OECD).
-A significant proportion of the trafficking in illicit goods and contraband can be traced to a small number of supply routes, safe haven hubs that specialize in illegal manufacturing, diversion, and/or cross-border smuggling while also serving as money laundering centres.
+A significant proportion of the trafficking in illicit goods and contraband can be traced to a small number of supply routes, safe haven hubs that specialize in illegal manufacturing, diversion, and/or cross-border smuggling while also serving as money laundering centers.

 Project Output

-Hubs of Illicit Trade: Project Summary, May 2023
+Hubs of Illicit Trade: Project Summary

 Presentation on the Tri-Border area (in Portuguese)